How does my organization begin a consulting engagement with CNM?

 How long until my project begins?

-Expect it to take 1 to 3 weeks from the initial discovery call to reach a proposal.
-This length of time can be quicker or shorter as it is dependent on the client and consultant schedules as well as project scope.
+Expect it to take 2 to 4 weeks from the initial discovery call to reach a proposal.
+This time can be quicker or shorter as it depends on the client and consultant schedules as well as the project scope.

 How long does a consulting project take?